Tag: #GlobalMobility

 When attending an appointment, you must present an original British Passport and a long-form Birth Certificate.
 British Passports do not list “Filiation” (parents’ names), a mandatory field in Brazil.
 Without this, the application may be rejected or result in a “Low Quality” record that hinders bank account openings.

 For clients who require immediate action, a Power of Attorney (PoA) route exists.
-A specialised lawyer in Brazil can bypass the e-Consular scheduling bottleneck, often securing the number within 48 to 72 hours—the gold standard for buying property in Brazil as a UK citizen.
+A specialised lawyer in Brazil can accelerate the process for e-Consular scheduling, often securing the number faster.

 Not exactly.
 While it serves a similar identity function, a Brazilian CPF is a mandatory fiscal identification for all transactions, including buying property or opening a bank account, even for non-residents.